hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

                 EOF
 }
 ```
-Make the changes listed below in `main.tf` to match your account settings.

-1. In the `admin_ssh_key` section, change the `public_key` value to match your SSH key.

-2. In the `local_file` section, change the `filename` to be the path to your current directory.
+In the `local_file` section, change the `filename` to be the path to your current directory.

 The hosts file is automatically generated and does not need to be changed, change the path to the location of the hosts file.